dhsc-govuk/Get-Adult-Social-Care-Data/README.md

 2. Run `mise install` to install the correct version of node
 3. Run `make` to build the NodeJS app

+### Installing development commit hooks

+`make setup-husky`

+This will use husky (https://typicode.github.io/husky/) to install pre-commit hooks for linting and secret checking.

 ## Usage

 ### Running the application